-The state spends around eight billion kronor this year on dental care subsidies.
-When the subsidy was introduced in 2008, the idea was that it would limit costs for patients.
-But because dentists have raised prices, some of the subsidy has ended up with them.
-The higher the state subsidy has been, the more healthcare providers seem to raise their prices, according to the review.
+The state spends around eight billion kronor this year on dental subsidies.
+The idea of the subsidy is to limit costs for patients.
+But because dentists have raised prices, some of the money has ended up with them.
+The higher the state subsidy has been, the more healthcare providers seem to raise their prices.

 The support is based on the person who goes to the dentist comparing and questioning prices themselves.
 But that's not how it works.